 Reason 3: Eating an unhealthy diet

-People who eat unhealthy food often become bald prematurely.
+People who eat unhealthy food increase their risk of becoming bald prematurely.

 The classical picture is a man in his 40’s, with a beer belly, being overweight, and who already starts to go bald.
 He consumes a lot of junk food, starchy foods (bread, potatoes, pasta, rice) and sugary foods like cookies, cake and soda.
 He does not shy away from alcohol, and consumes few vegetables, fruits, legumes, mushrooms, fatty fish and so on.